 |Often, we see francolins wandering in the bush.|

 We don’t want our worldwide readers to tire of wildlife photos.
-Over time, we’ll include other aspects of life in South Africa but for now, we’re like little kids in a candy shop…we just can’t get enough.
+Over time, we’ll include other aspects of life in South Africa, but we’re like little kids in a candy shop for now…we can’t get enough.

-It’s obvious that most of the wildlife in Marloth Park are comfortable around one another with few predators in the park except for an occasional visiting lion who manages to enter from under the fence at the Crocodile River.
+Most of the wildlife in Marloth Park are comfortable around one another, with few predators in the park except for an occasional visiting lion.
+He manages to enter from under the fence at the Crocodile River.
 Legend has it, that warthogs with their ability to dig with their snouts, leave open areas under the fences where the lions can enter.

 |We were very far from this elephant and were lucky to have seen it near the river.|

-As we spend hours each day observing animal behavior, their grazing habits and their interaction with one another, we are more and more amazed by the intellect of many of the wild animals surrounding us each day.
+As we spend hours each day observing animal behavior, grazing habits, and their interaction with one another, we are more and more amazed by the intellect of many of the wild animals surrounding us each day.

 Entering Kruger National Park is an entirely different scenario than being in Marloth Park.
-Although the animals in Marloth are on their own foraging for food, in Kruger, they are “food” for many carnivorous animals including lions, leopards, cheetah, hyenas, and others.
+Although the animals in Marloth are on their foraging for food, in Kruger, they are “food” for many carnivorous animals, including lions, leopards, cheetah, hyenas, and others.

-An animals perception of the size of other animals is mind-boggling.
-It tells us so much about their ability to think and make decisions and yet, many have refused to believe their abilities, referring to it as instinct.
+An animal’s perception of the size of other animals is mind-boggling.
+It tells us so much about their ability to think and make decisions, yet many have refused to believe their abilities, referring to it as instinct.

-But, is it really instinct when a lion checks out a full-grown elephant and asks, “Do I really want to “go there?”
+But is it instinct when a lion checks out a full-grown elephant and asks, “Do I want to “go there?”
 In our perception, however naive it may be from such a short period of observation, they do have the capability of thinking.